softwaremill/ox/doc/structured-concurrency/fork-local.md

 # Fork locals

-`ForkLocal`s replace usages of `ThreadLocal` when using ox's forks and structural concurrency.
+`ForkLocal`s replace usages of `ThreadLocal` when using Ox's forks and structural concurrency.
 They are useful to propagate auxiliary context, e.g. trace or correlation ids.

 Implementation note: `ForkLocal`s are based on `ScopedValue`s, which are part of [JEP 429](https://openjdk.org/jeps/429).